OpenAgentsInc/groq-dvm-test/README.md

-# groq-mcp-test MCP Server
+# groq-dvm-test

 A Model Context Protocol server that provides access to Groq's LLM API, with support for Nostr Data Vending Machine (DVM) functionality.
+[Currently focuses on NIP-90]

 This is a TypeScript-based MCP server that implements a chat completion interface using Groq's API.
 It demonstrates core MCP concepts by providing: